danielsaidi/website_danielsaidi/collections/_posts/2022/2022-07-01-building-a-rich-text-editor-for-uikit-appkit-and-swiftui.md

 richtextkit:   https://github.com/danielsaidi/RichTextKit
 ---

 In this post, we'll look at how to build a rich text editor for UIKit, AppKit and SwiftUI.
-We'll extend a bunch of native types to extend the foundation support for rich text, create new types to bridge the various platforms and make sure that we have a nice, working foundation that we can expand in future posts.
+We'll extend native types to extend the foundation support for rich text, create new types to bridge the various platforms and make sure that we have a basic, working foundation that we can expand in future posts.

 ## Background

 Rich text editing on Apple's platforms is pretty straightforward.
-Just create a `UITextView` in UIKit (iOS and tvOS) and an `NSTextView` in AppKit (macOS) and use attributed strings, and you're good to go.
-The text view will automatically support different fonts, styles, alignments etc. and can insert images and other kind of rich content with very little extra work.
+Just create a `UITextView` in UIKit (iOS and tvOS) and an `NSTextView` in AppKit (macOS) and use `NSAttributedString`, and you're good to go.
+The text view will automatically support different fonts, styles, alignments etc. as well as images and other kind of rich content with very little extra work.

 Well, you could think that it'd be that easy, but unfortunately it's not.
-Many basic tasks are actually pretty complicated to achieve with these views and attributed strings, and requires the same solutions to be discovered and invented by each new developer that takes on this task.
-Adding multi-platform support to the mix makes things even worse, since the various platforms handles strings, attributes, attachments etc. differently, which means that we also have to find a way to design around the platform differences.
+Many basic tasks are actually pretty complicated.
+Adding multi-platform support to the mix makes things even worse, since UIKit and AppKit handle strings, attributes, attachments etc. differently.

 Another complication is SwiftUI, where we have to find a way to embed and bridge the platform-specific views in a way that works on all platforms.
 We also need some way of letting SwiftUI affect the platform-specific views, and for the platform-specific views and their delegates to affect SwiftUI correctly.

 All in all, this is a pretty complicated task, which is why I'm happy to announce that my client [Oribi]({{page.oribi}}) has given me permission to open-source a rich text engine that I created for them as part of building a new version of their text editor [Oribi Writer]({{page.oribi-writer}}).
+The result will be an open-source library called [RichTextKit]({{page.richtextkit}}), which you’ll be able to use in your own projects.

 ## About Oribi and Oribi Writer